Radiotherapy

 There are several different types of radiotherapy procedure.

 • External beam radiotherapy is the most common type of radiotherapy.
 Radiation is directed into the affected area of your body from outside your body.
-This usually uses a machine called a linear accelerator (linac).
+This usually uses a radiotherapy machine called a linear accelerator (linac).
+Stereotactic ablative radiotherapy (SABR) is another type of external radiotherapy that uses smaller, focused beams of radiation to precisely target certain cancers.
+These include brain, lung, prostate, liver and pancreatic cancer.

 • Internal radiotherapy (brachytherapy) is when radiation is delivered from inside your body.
-This involves placing radioactive implants near to or inside the affected area of your body.
+Radioactive implants are placed near to, or inside, the affected area of your body.

-• Radioisotope therapy involves treatment with radioactive medicines.
-You’re given these medicines as an injection or as a drink or capsule to swallow.
-The medicines target cancer cells in your body.
+• Radioisotope therapy is treatment with radioactive medicines.
+You have these medicines as an injection, drink or capsule to swallow.
+These medicines target cancer cells in your body.

-Which type of treatment you have depends on the type of cancer you have, and which part of your body is affected.
+The type of radiotherapy treatment you have will depend on the type of cancer you have, and which part of your body is affected.
 Your radiotherapy will be designed for your particular circumstances and tailored to you.
-The following information looks at external beam radiotherapy and internal radiotherapy (brachytherapy) in more detail.
+The following information describes external beam radiotherapy and internal radiotherapy (brachytherapy) in more detail.

 Preparing for radiotherapy